chaddjohnson/greatupsells/README.md

 ### Shopify App Extensions

-To run and develop Shopify app extensions locally (such as post-checkout upsells):
+To run and develop Shopify app extensions locally (such as post-purchase upsells):

 1. Run the app with `yarn start` from the top-level project directory.
 1. Open another terminal, and change the working directory to `applications/shopify-admin`.